kylemcdonald/i2i-realtime/readme.md

 ## `input-publisher.py`

-Streams keyboard input to the transform.py app on port 5556.
+Streams keyboard input to the transform.py Settings subscriber app on port 5556.

+Chat-style commands: plain text or `/prompt` to update the prompt, and `/seed 123` to set the seed, etc.